Jump to:

 Residual impairments in strength and range of motion in the post-acute or post-surgical phase are addressed with physical or occupational therapy.

-Sleep also plays a critical role in returning to work as sleep disturbances were associated with increased higher alcohol consumption, greater body mass index (BMI), lower physical activity, higher anxiety, and an increased likelihood of not returning to work.42 Studies have found that restorative sleep and decreased trouble falling asleep can help predict faster resolution of chronic widespread pain and improved overall musculoskeletal health.43
+Sleep also plays a critical role in returning to work as sleep disturbances were associated with increased higher alcohol consumption, greater body mass index (BMI), lower physical activity, higher anxiety, and an increased likelihood of not returning to work.35 Studies have found that restorative sleep and decreased trouble falling asleep can help predict faster resolution of chronic widespread pain and improved overall musculoskeletal health.36

 In more protracted cases, work conditioning or work hardening are used to improve work status and function.
-Work conditioning addresses work endurance through the use of strengthening and cardiovascular conditioning.
+Work conditioning addresses work endurance using strengthening and cardiovascular conditioning.
 Workers advance from daily one-hour to four-hour sessions.
-Work hardening addresses task-specific job deficits and the patient attends daily sessions for several hours up to a full work day.
-A review shows that physical conditioning has no effect on absence duration for acute back pain and a small effect at one year to reduce sick leave in workers with chronic back pain.44 Overall, when chronic pain secondary to an initial injury is obstructing return to work, there should be consideration of a referral to a comprehensive pain center with access to pain psychology among standard medical care and therapies.
+Work hardening addresses task-specific job deficits and the patient attends daily sessions for several hours up to a full workday.
+A review shows that physical conditioning has no effect on absence duration for acute back pain and a small effect at one year to reduce sick leave in workers with chronic back pain.37 Overall, when chronic pain secondary to an initial injury is obstructing return to work, there should be consideration of a referral to a comprehensive pain center with access to pain psychology among standard medical care and therapies.

 At times a work capacity evaluation (WCE) can be done by a physical or occupational therapist to provide further objective functional information.
-However, objective evaluations of job performance are effort dependent.
-In the context of return to work, disability is related to both work-related and medical problems.
-No matter the end result of an IME, the patient should be counseled that determination of MMI does not imply the lack of a need for ongoing or future medical appointments or treatments as clinically warranted.
+However, objective evaluations of job performance are dependent on effort.
+In the context of returning to work, disability is related to both work-related and medical problems.
+No matter the result of an IME, the patient should be counseled that determination of MMI does not imply the lack of a need for ongoing or future medical appointments or treatments as clinically warranted.
 This clarification emphasizes the role of the physiatrist as a crucial member of the medical team whose primary aim is to preserve and possibly improve the function and quality of life of the patient through holistic and longitudinal care.

 Special consideration should be given to patients with primarily psychological or mental health related barriers to returning to work.
-Among individuals with concurrent mental health and musculoskeletal disorders, a benefit is obtained from combined clinical and work-related interventions compared to clinical interventions alone.47 It is difficult to identify and define disability, especially in chronic pain patients.
-During examinations, patients with multiple physical and psychological barriers to returning to work exhibit significant pain behavior characteristics (i.e., catastrophizing), but some evidence shows that malingering is present in only about 1-10% of chronic pain patients.48 Thus, it is important to take a holistic approach when evaluating these patients.
+Among individuals with concurrent mental health and musculoskeletal disorders, a benefit is obtained from combined clinical and work-related interventions compared to clinical interventions alone.40 It is difficult to identify and define disability, especially in chronic pain patients.
+During examinations, patients with multiple physical and psychological barriers to returning to work exhibit significant painful behavior characteristics (i.e., catastrophizing).
+Thus, it is important to take a holistic approach when evaluating these patients.

 Coordination of care